Plagianthus: Description

 The type species P. divaricatus is a divaricate shrub which grows at the edges of salt marshes.
 The other species, P. regius is a tree which in juvenile stage may be divaricate (subsp. regius) or not (subsp. chathamica).
+Plagianthus × cymosus is a naturally-occurring hybrid of the two species found in the Chatham and North and South Islands.

 These are the only species recognized currently.
 In the past, species from related genera such as Hoheria (New Zealand), Asterotrichion, Lawrencia and Gynatrix (Australia) were sometimes assigned to the genus.
 Instead, all these genera are now grouped in an informal "Plagianthus alliance".